Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 ## LPR Image

+### Use a prebuilt image
+If you want to go straight into action (and save you some precious time in the process), you can use an existing image.

+> To do this, you'll need to change the `lpraimodule`'s `image` to: `initmahesh/lpr:1.0` for the deployment template of your choice (VM or ASE based).

 ### Build your own from source

 - Build from `Dockerfile` with new tag from ML solution (`lva_ai_solution`) directory.